A woman with shoulder-length curly dark hair, light skin, wearing clear glasses, and a black shirt, smiling at the camera.

 Hi!

 I'm Jennifer DeVries (she/her) owner and therapist at Encourage Joy Therapy.
 I am an introverted person who gravitates towards alone time but am constantly reminding myself to be social.
 My mom was my most influential style icon growing up, teaching me early that gender norms are stupid.
 Picking out my outfit everyday is a small act that brings me joy, and although I love bright colors, I rarely wear them.
-I try to prioritize time to be creative which currently includes quilting and knitting.
+Outside of work I knit, quilt, and can watch hours of baking and makeup content.
+I am a YA and graphic novel fanatic and have a deep love for the Heartstopper series, both book and show.
+I grew up in a small town in north-central Iowa and have called Des Moines home since 2018.
+Scream-singing to hard-core music and going to concerts is one of my emotional outlets.
 I am a spouse, sister, daughter, auntie, dog-parent and friend.

 Being a shy, anxious person I have gravitated towards helping others who are hesitant to open up to others.
 I know that sitting on a couch and having someone look at you while you are sharing personal details can be overwhelming and anxiety producing.
 We can talk if that feels best or use art, music, or other creative outlets to help you express yourself.